 - Density variation that only becomes obvious after sintering.

 This is one reason good MIM suppliers do not separate molding settings from tool design review.
 Gate quality belongs to both molding and tooling.
-If you want to expand that relationship, this article should internally link to your mold-focused post rather than trying to duplicate the entire tooling discussion here.
+For a tooling-focused view of gate position, venting, ejection support, and cavity balance, see How Mold Design Affects Part Quality in MIM.

 Why a Stable Process Window Matters More Than One Good Sample Run